John 1:28: Analysis

 Different manuscript traditions appear to have either Bethany and Bethabara.
 However, Lapide states that Bethany and Bethabara were one and the same place, or at least very close, on opposite banks of the Jordan.
 It was here that the Hebrews first crossed the Jordan under the leadership of Joshua when leaving Egypt, to enter the promised land.
 Bethabara means in Hebrew a house of passage, while Bethany means a house of ships, because ships were waiting to ferry people over the Jordan.
 The Bethany of Martha and Lazarus was a different place.
-It would appear that John choose this spot because of the abundance of water and for the memorial it held.
+It would appear that John chose this spot because of the abundance of water and for the memorial it held.

 Commentary from the Church Fathers

 Chrysostom: "John having preached the thing concerning Christ publicly and with becoming liberty, the Evangelist mentions the place of His preaching: These things were done in Bethany beyond Jordan, where John was baptizing.
 For it was in no house or corner that John preached Christ, but beyond Jordan, in the midst of a multitude, and in the presence of all whom He had baptized.
 Some copies read more correctly Bethabara: for Bethany was not beyond Jordan, or in the desert, but near Jerusalem."

 Glossa Ordinaria: "Or we must suppose two Bethanies; one over Jordan, the other on this side, not far from Jerusalem, the Bethany where Lazarus was raised from the dead."

 Chrysostom: "He mentions this too for another reason, viz. that as He was relating events which had only recently happened, He might, by a reference to the place, appeal to the testimony of those who were present and saw them."

 Alcuin: "The meaning of Bethany is, house of obedience; by which it is intimated to us, that all must approach to baptism, through the obedience of faith."